scz10/json-editor-parameter-plugin/README.md

-# json-editor-choice
+# json-editor-parameter

 ## Introduction

-Add choices to an input step using the [json-editor](https://github.com/json-editor/json-editor) web form.
+Add parameters to an input step using the [json-editor](https://github.com/json-editor/json-editor) web form.
 The json editor generates an HTML form from a JSON Schema.

 ## Getting started